Kenya: Borana Conservancy

 Save the Rhino International has supported the heroic work of rangers at Borana Conservancy, helping to keep rangers safe and motivated, both for their own welfare whilst working under tough conditions, and for the welfare of the rhinos they protect.

-We also fund anti-poaching dog units that not only help catch poachers but have also been deployed to find lost children and stolen livestock or property.
+We have also funded the Conservancy’s aerial surveillance and rhino monitoring activities, veterinary treatment of black rhinos injured from fighting, the Mobile Health Clinic, and the anti-poaching canine unit based at Lewa that not only helps catch poachers but has also been deployed to find lost children and stolen livestock or property.